Musandam Oman collage

 Dibba Musandam Beach

 Dibba Beach Resort (previously Golden Tulip) sits on the beach and is designed to blend into the environment and sits at the top of this beach.
-The rates are usually very good but it seems it may currently be closed.
+However, it seems it is still closed.

 We went back another day for the dhow cruise, which goes from Dibba Oman port along the coast to Haffa beach.
 You’ll witness breathtaking scenery of the Gulf of Oman and cliffs rising in stunning colours and formations.